Seattle defense struggles in season-ending loss to Packers

 Seattle’s defense bent and then broke Sunday, surrendering 344 total yards and committing costly penalties in a season-ending 28-23 loss to the Green Bay Packers in the NFC divisional round.
 It was yet another rough outing for a defensive unit that struggled to stop anyone all season.

-”I would say, feel the loss,” linebacker Bobby Wagner said of his message to the younger players. ”Feel what that feels like, and use that to motivate you in the offseason.
-Whether it’s your workouts, whether it’s the offseason training, studying, things of that nature.
-Because if we use it how we’re supposed to use it and we grow, next season should be a really good season.
-Kind of feels like 2012 again.”

 The pieces that led the Seahawks to back-to-back Super Bowl appearances in 2014 and 2015 are mostly gone.
-Wagner and K.J.
-Wright are both still here.
-But Richard Sherman is with the 49ers, Earl Thomas is a member of the Ravens and Kam Chancellor is retired.
+Richard Sherman is with the 49ers, Earl Thomas is a member of the Ravens and Kam Chancellor is retired.
 Malcolm Smith, who was the Super Bowl MVP for the Seahawks in 2014, and Michael Bennett are both in Dallas.

-Wright sat at his locker, which was next to Wagner’s, after the loss for several minutes with his head in his hands.
-The nine-year veteran, all with Seattle, had seven total tackles Sunday.

-”Losing’s always hard,” he said. ”Whenever the season ends you just know this is the last time these 53 guys will be together, and it always hard for me to just move on.
-The older I get, the more challenging it gets.”

-Wagner’s 137 postseason tackles are the most in the NFL since 2012.
+K.J.
+Wright and Bobby Wagner are still there.
+Wagner’s 136 postseason tackles are the most in the NFL since 2012.
 Wagner led the league with 159 tackles this regular season.
-But Wright, Wagner and the Seattle defense haven’t been the same without a shutdown secondary.
+But Wagner and the Seattle defense haven’t been the same without a shutdown secondary.

-Davante Adams did whatever he wanted Sunday, torching the Seattle defense for a franchise playoff-record 160 yards and two touchdowns on eight catches.

 The Packers’ offense, which struggled to find consistency all season, was 9 of 14 on third down and 3 for 3 in the red zone.